 - Ensure that students whose behavior is of concern are contacted through follow-up processes and have access to the appropriate services so that they have the opportunity to improve their welfare;

-- Create a unified reporting and tracking system that will allow members of the BIT to observe patterns of behavior that may elicit assessment and to provide a documented response to distressed students.
+- Create a unified reporting and tracking system that will allow members of the CARES team to observe patterns of behavior that may elicit assessment and to provide a documented response to distressed students.

-The BIT meets regularly to discuss non-emergency situations and routine incidents.
+The CARES team meets regularly to discuss non-emergency situations and routine incidents.
 When a report is deemed urgent, the team, or subset of the team, is ready for an immediate response.

-Anyone may report behaviors that concern them to the BIT.
+Anyone may report behaviors that concern them to the CARES team.
 These reports can be anonymous, if individuals so desire.
 Each report should include as much detail as possible about the behavior or incident of concern.
 Once a report is submitted, the individual will receive an acknowledgment of receipt if he or she indicated an email address.
-The BIT encourages the reporting of student behaviors that are of concern.
+The CARES team encourages the reporting of student behaviors that are of concern.

 This information will be used to reach out to the affected individuals and connect each individual with appropriate support services.
 The information provided (including the reporting party) is CONFIDENTIAL.